 There’s so much that you can purchase at Changi Airport.
 From the latest gadgets to daily essentials for your home, there is something for everyone.
 You can even spice up your wardrobe with the huge range of fashion retailers here.

 Pamper your taste buds at the largest restaurant across Changi’s four terminals.
-SORA houses six Japanese restaurant brands and a dessert bar, including the renowned okonomiyaki chain, Tsuruhashi Fugetsu, and Italian-Japanese fusion Japoli Kitchen which are new to Singapore.
+SORA at Terminal 2 houses six Japanese restaurant brands and a dessert bar, including the renowned okonomiyaki chain, Tsuruhashi Fugetsu, and Italian-Japanese fusion Japoli Kitchen which are new to Singapore.
 With the opening of SORA at Terminal 1, dishes from three prefectures - Fukuoka, Hokkaido, and Kanagawa, can now be found at Changi!

 Whatever your definition of leisure is, you’ll find that Changi Airport’s public areas has many offerings to delight all your senses.
 Flying or not, do explore these great experiences the next time you’re here!